 Overlooking context

 In some fields, 5 8 could refer to a different unit, like 5/8 of a foot.
-Consider this: always check the context.
-If you’re working with blueprints that use feet and inches, you might need to convert 5 8 of a foot to inches first (that’s 7.5 inches) before you even think about eighths.
+But if you’re working with blueprints that use feet and inches, you might need to convert 5 8 of a foot to inches first (that’s 7.
+Plus, always check the context.
+5 inches) before you even think about eighths.

 Practical tips